slingr-stack/slingr-docs/content/en/dev-reference/platform-versioning/compatibility-changes.md

 ### **Release 440**

-#### Simplified billing
+#### Simplified billing for apps

+- **Deprecation notice**: the SLINGR Pro plan is deprecated.
+New plans with a simplified billing will be available
+- **Developer actions**: it requires the owner of SLINGR Pro apps to change the subscription to a new plan.
+- **End of the feature**: the SLINGR Pro will be permanently removed on **February 2023**.

+#### Free plan migration to personal plan

-- **Deprecation notice**: the SLINGR Pro plan is deprecated and free apps will no longer exists.
-Free apps will be migrated to a basic plan called personal with a free trial.
+- **Deprecation notice**: The SLINGR free apps plan will no longer exists.
+Free apps will be migrated to a basic plan called personal with a free trial of 14 days.
-- **Developer actions**: it requires the owner of SLINGR Pro apps to change to a new plan.
+- **Developer actions**: After the migration, free apps will be sleeping and it requires the owners of apps to wake it up.
-- **End of the feature**: the SLINGR Pro will be permanently removed on **December 05, 2023** (release 442).
+- **End of the feature**: the SLINGR Free plan will be permanently removed on this release.

 ### **Release 439**